Skip to main content

 Demonstrate

-True or False?
-As a manager, it is your responsibility to ensure that children younger than 36 months have a variety of caregivers on a daily basis.
+True or false?
+As a Program Manager, it is your responsibility to ensure that children younger than 36 months have a variety of caregivers on a daily basis.

 You are in the process of revising your program’s family handbook.
 Which of the following should you include in the revised handbook?

-As a manager, you believe that you play an important role in supporting a sense of self and self-care in all staff members.
+As a Program Manager, you play an important role in supporting a sense of self and self-care in all staff members.
 Which of the following strategies can help you promote a sense of self and self-care in staff?

 References & Resources